Wildlife law in England and Wales: Scope

 A "wild bird" is: ..."Any bird of a species which is ordinarily resident in or is a visitor to the European territory of any member state in a wild state but does not include poultry or, except in sections 5 and 16, any game bird."
 It is an offence to kill, injure, or take any wild bird, to have possession of a wild bird (alive or dead) or any part of a wild bird, to obstruct or prevent any wild bird from using its nest, to take or destroy a wild bird's egg, to have possession of a wild bird's egg or any part of an egg.
 It is also an offence to keep or confine a wild bird in a cage or other receptacle in which it cannot stretch its wings freely.

 A "game bird" is a pheasant, ptarmigan, partridge, or grouse (or moor or heath game).
 Historically the bustard was also a game bird but this has been hunted to extinction in the UK.

 A "specially protected wild animal" is: a badger, bat, wild cat, dolphin, dormouse, hedgehog, pine marten, otter, polecat, shrew or red squirrel.

-The law defines certain other species as vermin and landowners are permitted (or, in the case of wild rabbits, are required) to cull them.
+The law defines certain other species as vermin and landowners are permitted (or, in the case of wild rabbits and grey squirrels, are required) to cull them.